Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Methodology

-\textbf{Query 1: Global Scan.} Given an input image $I$, we prompt a grounding-capable VLM to perform comprehensive visual analysis.
-The model generates: \begin{itemize}[leftmargin=*] \item Initial verdict $v_1 \in \{\text{real}, \text{generated}\}$. \item Suspicious regions $B = \{b_1, ..., b_n\}$ where $b_i = (x_1, y_1, x_2, y_2)$ represents bounding box. \item Preliminary explanation $E_1$ articulating the reasoning. \end{itemize} Since VLMs may overlook such regions due to resolution or encoding limitations, magnified and focused inspection enables refined predictions and more reliable explanations.
-This stage leverages the VLM's ability to process global context while identifying locally anomalous regions, encouraging the model to ``think \textit{with} images''~\citep{ThinkingWithImages}.
-Figures~\ref{fig:zoomin} and \ref{fig:dataset} show examples for real and fake cases, respectively, illustrating the types of regions that warrant closer inspection.
-We focus on two types: (i) \textit{regions inherently challenging for generative models}, such as human faces or hands (Fig.~\ref{fig:zoomin}), and fine-grained animal attributes like paws or poses (Fig.~\ref{fig:dataset}); and (ii) \textit{image-specific details that are difficult to reproduce}, including logos on a referee's shirt (Fig.~\ref{fig:zoomin}) or small texts (Fig.~\ref{fig:dataset}).
-By zooming into these regions, the model reduces global uncertainty, strengthens prediction accuracy, and provides more reliable explanations.
+\textbf{Query 1: Locate with Global Scan.} Given an input image $I$, we prompt a grounding-capable VLM to perform comprehensive visual analysis.
+The model generates, in order: \begin{itemize}[leftmargin=*] \item Preliminary explanation $E_1$ articulating the reasoning. \item Suspicious regions $B = \{b_1, ..., b_n\}$ where $b_i = (x_1, y_1, x_2, y_2)$ represents bounding box. \item Initial verdict $v_1 \in \{\text{real}, \text{generated}\}$. \end{itemize} This stage leverages the VLM’s ability to process global context while highlighting locally anomalous regions.
+However, limited resolution and tokenization can still weaken subtle artifacts, which motivates a second, magnified pass over the most informative areas.
+Recent work on tool-augmented VLMs shows that equipping models with visual operations and step-wise interactions over images enables more structured reasoning and better interpretability~\citep{ThinkingWithImages,shen2025satori,fan2025grit,su2025openthinkimg,cheng2025visual}.
+Our framework instantiates this idea for AI-image forensics.

+Figs.~\ref{fig:zoomin} and \ref{fig:dataset} illustrate the kinds of regions that warrant closer inspection for real and fake cases.
+We focus on two main types: (i) \textit{regions inherently challenging for generative models}, such as human faces or hands (Fig.~\ref{fig:zoomin}), and fine-grained animal attributes like paws or poses (Fig.~\ref{fig:dataset}); and (ii) \textit{image-specific details that are difficult to reproduce}, including logos on a referee’s shirt (Fig.~\ref{fig:zoomin}) or small texts (Fig.~\ref{fig:dataset}).
+By first locating and then examining these regions at higher resolution, the model reduces global uncertainty, improves prediction accuracy, and yields more reliable explanations.